lorbichara/100-days-of-code/log.md

 **Today's Progress**: Coding Challenge

 **Thoughts:** A MONTH ALREADY?!?!
 Today I completed a coding challenge for a company I'm applying to!
 For privacy purposes, I'm not making my solution public.
 I wasn't able to get all test cases, but I'm proud of what I accomplished considering it's the same challenge they use for full-time employees with more experience.

+### Day 32: April 16, 2018

+**Today's Progress**: Coding Challenge

+**Thoughts:** Ahhh I was told that I had kind of the idea on my solution so they offered another day to keep trying!!
+This is exciting, I kept trying today and I'm gonna keep trying tomorrow before sending back another attempt.